Uniqueness in Haken's Theorem: A forbidden labeling around a vertex

 The picture in $T$ can be more complicated than these panels suggest.
 For example, panel 15 might look like Figure \ref{fig:resolved} in $T$.

 \begin{prop} No vertex in the graphic is surrounded by labeling pattern $\arraycolsep = 2.0pt $. \end{prop}

-\begin{proof} The simply connected components of $\Ebar - T$ that are shown in Figure \ref{fig:vertexresolved} will each become a disk in some resolution of the tangency points; if such a disk contains no other essential circles of $T$ and is essential in $A$ we will call the component an $A$-leaf component and the disk it becomes an $A$-leaf.
+\begin{proof} The simply connected components of $\Ebar - T$ that are shown in Figure \ref{fig:vertexresolved} will each become a disk in some resolution of the tangency points; if the boundary of such a disk is in $\fc_e$, contains no other circles of $\fc_e$ and near its boundary lies in $A$, we will call the the resolve of the disk (which lies entirely in $A$, see Lemma \ref{lemma:hatcher}) an $A$-leaf and the corresponding component of $\Ebar - T$ an $A$-leaf component.
+Similarly for a $B$-leaf.
 (The terminology is explained in the next section.)
 A component of $\Ebar - T$ shown in the diagram is incident either to one of $\rho_{\pm}$ or to both.

 \begin{lemma} If an $A$-leaf component is incident to only one of $\rho_{\pm}$, then the labeling around the vertex is not $\arraycolsep = 2.0pt $ \end{lemma}

 \begin{proof} Resolve the single tangent point so that the component becomes an $A$-leaf.
 Either resolution at the other tangent point (these corresponding to two adjacent quadrants in $\Gamma$) leaves the $A$-leaf intact, so these two adjacent quadrants both get labeled $A$. \end{proof}